mikaelpatel/Cosa/examples/NEXA/CosaNEXAreceiver/README.md

 Simple sketch to demonstrate receiving Nexa Home Wireless Switch Remote codes.
 First command received will be used as the device identity.
-Sucessive commands are compared against the device identity and if matches the built-in LED is set on/off according to the command.
-Commands may be transmitted with a NEXA Remote or with a RF433 Transmitter and CosaNEXAsenser sketch.
+Sucessive commands are dispatched through the Listener.
+The built-in LED is set on/off according to the command when the address of the command matches..
+See Also CosaNEXAsender if you wish to run the sketch without a NEXA remote control.

 Circuit
 -------